 Numbers used in the rates notice, including the CIV, are calculated every two years.
 The ‘bottom line’ you see is a multiplication of a generalised valuation of a property – a base if you will – against a rate in the dollar your council has budgeted.

-Council can fluctuate this ‘differential rate’ to soften the blow of big rate price hikes for recipients – though we don’t think they would word it like that for us.
+Council can fluctuate this ‘differential rate’ to soften the blow of big rate price hikes for recipients.
 Rates can move up or down according to what has been budgeted as needed for the upcoming year by the local level of government.

 Property owners generally recorded a big drop in their council rates when in the 1990s, the number of local municipalities was shrunk to 79 (31 in metropolitan Melbourne and 48 in country Victoria.
 This number may grow, however, if attempts by councils including around Macedon and Phillip Island are successful in lobbying for independence).